oschonrock/hibp/README.md

 It does this using libcurl with curl_multi and 300 parallel requests on a single thread.
 With a second thread doing the conversion to binary format and writing to disk.

-*Warning* this will (currently) take at about 13mins on a 1Gb connection and consume ~21GB of disk space during this time:
+*Warning* this will (currently) take just under 12mins on a 400Mbit/s connection and consume ~21GB of disk space during this time:
 - your network connection should be saturated with HTTP2 multiplexed requests
 - `top` in threads mode (key `H`) should show 2 `hibp-download` threads.